rasmus-kirk/halo/documents/thesis/thesis.md

 ## Trace

 $\text{trace}$ computes the least fixed point of a composition of monotonic functions using $\text{sup}$.
 We also call a monotonic function a continuation if it is called by another.
-We call lift, to extend the state of a monotonic function.
+We call lift, to extend the argument of a monotonic function.

 $$
 \begin{array}{rl}